Categories

 Present children with a series of scenarios where they can choose to be boastful or humble, such as winning a game, getting an A on a test, or giving someone a gift.
 Have children give a boastful response and a humble response to the scenario.
 For example, a child could pretend to brag about winning the game to demonstrate boastful behavior and say “good game” to the other players to demonstrate humility.
 Talk about how everyone involved would feel for each scenario to emphasize why choosing to be humble is the better option.

-Games to Illustrate the virtue of Humility
+Games to Illustrate the Virtue of Humility

 from The New World Order Games Manual, by Linden Qualls

 This game was created for our lesson on humility.
 I explained that egos and lower selves can become too large and inflated, like a balloon.
 We need to keep them “under control” and “inline”.
-So for this game, 2 teams would each be given an equal sized blown up balloon.
+So for this game, 2 teams would each be given an equal-sized blown-up balloon.
 Each team lined up across from the other.
 The goal was to be the first team to get the balloon down their own line without it hitting the floor or going out of reach.
 It is hard to control the lower self and the ego, so to make it hard to control the balloon, the team members could only use their heads and feet to maneuver the balloon.
 Each team member could touch the balloon with their head or feet as many times as needed to get it to the next person.
 No one is to be skipped.
 If hands or arms were used, or the balloon hit the floor or went out of reach, it was brought back to the start.
-Youngest ones can be placed at the very beginning and end of the line, since the first one begins the race and the last one catches it, these are the easiest spots to be in.
+The youngest ones can be placed at the very beginning and end of the line, since the first one begins the race and the last one catches it, these are the easiest spots to be in.

 Please note that the age and number of the children and the size of the balloon will greatly influence control.
 The less air, the faster it will fall.
 Teams should have different colored balloons so they never get mixed up.
 Encourage the winning 1agamesrules.doc 103 28-Apr-15 team to show humility by not boasting.
 You can also completely dispense with the race idea, and just make the control of the balloon the only challenge.